-In Canada, the sale of securities is subject to securities law obligations.
+In Canada, the trading of securities is subject to securities law obligations.
 For example, a person or company (an issuer) seeking to raise capital by issuing securities must file a prospectus with the securities regulator of their province or territory or have an exemption from the prospectus requirement under securities law.
+A person or company in the business of trading securities must be registered as a dealer in each of the jurisdictions in which it is carrying on business unless there is an available exemption from the registration requirement.

 These obligations can be costly for start-ups and early stage businesses.

-Most issuers therefore rely on prospectus exemptions to sell their securities.
+Many issuers rely on prospectus exemptions to sell their securities.
 Most of these exemptions can be found in National Instrument 45-106 Prospectus Exemptions.
-(See also Multilateral Instrument 45-108 Crowdfunding.)
-In addition, the securities regulators in Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Québec and Saskatchewan (the participating jurisdictions) allow start-ups and small businesses to raise funds using securities crowdfunding by preparing a brief disclosure document that, significantly, does not require preparing financial statements.
-In this guide, we refer to this as the "start-up crowdfunding exemptions" or "start-up crowdfunding".
+However, the securities regulators in Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario, Québec and Saskatchewan (the participating jurisdictions) have provided an additional exemption to allow start-ups and small businesses to raise funds using securities crowdfunding by preparing a brief disclosure document that, significantly, does not require preparing financial statements.
+In this guide, we refer to this as the "start-up crowdfunding".